vasconeves/vasconeves.github.io/_posts/2024-03-07-predicting-customer-loyalty.md

 ```

 <br>
-This creates the below plot, which shows us that the highest cross-validated accuracy (0.8635) is actually when we include all eight of our original input variables.
+This creates the plot below, which shows us that the highest cross-validated accuracy (0.8635) is actually when we include all eight of our original input variables.
 This is marginally higher than 6 included variables, and 7 included variables.
 We will continue on with all 8!

 <br>